What We Eat

 Café da Manhã

-Breakfast matters across the range, even if it looks different from place to place.
+Breakfast matters across the range, even if it looks very different from place to place.

-Quitandas and pão de queijo are common.
+Quitandas (small hand-woven pastries traditionally carried by mule-drivers across the range) and pão de queijo are common.
 So are local cheeses and whatever fruit is in season.

 Café da Manha.
 Curimataí